 A Wellington IT company established in the Pacific saw an opportunity to expand into new markets in Africa.
 How could it finance this and maintain working capital for the expansion?

 Their first project was a two year project to design and implement “revenue management software” to the Swaziland Revenue Authority.
 A condition of this contract was the issuance of a performance bond which was to extend during the full term of the project.

-Bill Chatwin, Managing Director of the company – Data Torque – says he approached his bank, BNZ, who in turn contacted the New Zealand Export Credit Office (NZECO) to enable the issuance of this performance bond.
+Bill Chatwin, Managing Director of the company – Data Torque – says he approached his bank, BNZ, who in turn contacted the Treasury’s New Zealand Export Credit (NZEC) to enable the issuance of this performance bond.

 Microsoft-certified, Data Torque provides easy-to-use tax systems to developing countries and competes against large multinational companies for multi-million-dollar contracts.

 As a result of choosing Data Torque, the Swaziland government has been able to reform and modernise its tax system ahead of forecast, says Bill Chatwin.
 "We're now able to use Swaziland as a reference site.
 We've just signed up The Bahamas and have identified 27 countries in Africa to approach."

 It is this potential for further growth that caught the attention of BNZ's international trade specialist, Hayden Douglas, when Data Torque first approached the bank.

 "Data Torque had an excellent product and a great track record in the Pacific helping developing nations.
 It was a business on a growth trajectory.
 "Bonds are not an everyday occurrence and a market like Swaziland is not typical but it was an opportunity for us to develop our relationship with Data Torque.

 "I could see it was a good fit for NZEC and I'm a big fan of what they do.
 I always offer their services to customers as an alternative.
 They're also another set of eyes on a business," he said.